fuglaro/filet-lignux/filetlignux/filetwm/README.md

 ## Dependencies
 amixer, xsetroot, bash, slock, awk, systemctl (suspend), xbacklight, man, st

+These dependencies can be changed with a configuration plugin.

 ## Running

 There are a number of ways to launch a Window Manager (https://wiki.archlinux.org/index.php/Xinit), all of which apply to filetwm.
 A simple way is to switch to a virtual console and then launch filetwm with: